× Exit

 Domestic Violence Counseling Program

-Domestic Violence Court Advocacy provides information, support and safety planning to domestic violence victims seeking orders of protection or the prosecution of their abusers at the domestic violence courthouse in Chicago.
+Provides information about the Domestic Violence court system, support throughout the court process and safety planning to domestic violence survivors seeking orders of protection or the prosecution of their abusers at the domestic

 Early Learning Home Visiting Programs

-Provide expectant and new parents with education and support they need at the time of their child’s birth and during the most crucial first five years of life.
-Sessions in the home focus on providing young children experiences that foster healthy growth and development and positive parent-child interactions.
-Families also meet for activities, to socialize and attend workshops; mental health consultant and family counseling services are available.
+Provide expectant and new parents with education and support they need at the time of their child’s birth and during the first three years of the most crucial first five years of life.
+Sessions in the home focus on providing young children with experiences that foster healthy growth and development and positive parent-child interactions.
+Families also meet for activities, to socialize and attend workshops to gain resources on health, including mental health, nutrition, housing, and employment.

 Legal Aid